lionelvillard/kn-trace/README.md

 ## Building from Source

-You must [set up your development environment](https://github.com/knative/client/blob/master/docs/DEVELOPMENT.md#prerequisites) before you build `kn-plugin-quickstart`.
+You must [set up your development environment](https://github.com/knative/client/blob/master/docs/DEVELOPMENT.md#prerequisites) before you build `kn-plugin-trace`.

 Once you've set up your development environment, you can build the plugin by running the following commands: